barkinglabs/bandlock-tools/README.md

 | T-Mobile (US) | 2, 4, 12, 25, 66 |
 | International | 1, 2, 3, 4, 5, 8, 12, 13, 20, 25, 26, 28, 66, 85 |

+## Input Formats

+All input formats sync bidirectionally — changing any one updates all others and the band grid.

+## Running Locally

+Open `bandlock.html` in any browser.
+No server required.Everything is contained in a single HTML file.